aisahodzic/IntroToIM/finalProject/journal.md

 - ask professor which glue to use for LEDs ( tried White glue and school glue, acrylic was all dried out in IM lab)
 - in results, write what is a scale of scores i.e. what is a good and what is a bad score

+Wednesday, May 11th

+- tried professor's advice to use external power supply
+- soldered power supply wires and connected to our board
+- unfortunately didnt work.
+We could not figure out what was not working
+- rethinking the process of giving positive feedback to the user when they choose the correct answer
+- Decision: we decided to signify correct answer in a different way.
+Each time user guesses the color correctly, we will display green lights ( green light generally known to be signal for correctness ) and add sound that would be affirmative.